Puerto Vallarta in August 2026: Rain & No Sargassum

 • you would be upset by stormy afternoons or a full rainy day

 If that sounds like you, choose January through March instead.
 If you want a nearby comparison with slightly easier early-summer conditions, read Puerto Vallarta in July and Puerto Vallarta in June.
+For the next month, Puerto Vallarta in September is usually wetter and more storm-aware, so August is often the cleaner late-summer compromise.

 Final Verdict: Is Puerto Vallarta Worth It in August?